moalshak/OOP-competition2021/README.md

   <br> ![Passengers](images/readme/PassengersChosen.PNG)<br>
   What I added is that the passengers from each category now get a randomized price for the ticket.
 Adults always have to pay more than 12+ and the latter more than 12-.
   Of course the sum of theses tickets is added to the profit and the weight of the passengers.

+* ### DLC
+   Added the DLC aircraft with passenger functionality and also the airports.

  <a name = "manager">

 * ### Undo/Redo manager